APandaWIthAPlan/PandaBotOpenSource/README.md

 A: Thats how I roll

 Q: Why is there a mp4 file and is it needed?

 A: Yes

 Q: My bot crashes after awhile and I want to keep it up 24/7

 A: Use docker

 Q: How do I keep my bot from crashing without docker?

 A: Use docker

 Q: How do I use docker?

 A: Good luck

 Q: Should I buy [merch](https://www.redbubble.com/people/APandaWithAPlan/shop?utm_source=rb-native-app&utm_campaign=share-artist&utm_medium=ios)?

 A: Yes

+Q: Why is this documentation terrible?

+A: Idk man I typed this out while sitting in a class I was too bored to pay attention to